 The chart below shows the relationship between energy intake and “net energy” intake (i.e. the energy available after muscle protein synthesis and losses due to dietary-induced thermogenesis).

-The next chart shows percentage protein and percentage available energy together on the same chart.
-A reduction in the available energy from your food has a much stronger effect than even protein.
+The next chart shows the percentage of protein and the percentage of available energy together on the same chart.
+Reducing the available energy from your food has a much stronger effect than even protein.

 While protein has a significant effect on our satiety, the net energy available after losses seems to have an even greater impact on the number of calories we consume.